veridit/sql_saga/README.md

 ## Honorable Mentions

-`pg_saga` draws upon code and concepts from the following GitHub projects:
+`sql_saga` draws upon code and concepts from the following GitHub projects:

 - [`periods`](https://github.com/xocolatl/periods/): Support for SQL:2016 in postgres with valid time (period) and known time (system time/transaction time).
 - [`time_for_keys`](https://github.com/pjungwir/time_for_keys): Triggers for foreign keys with time.